What's Ryan Reynolds got against Eurovision?

 But in 2015, the EBU made an exception by inviting Australia to compete.
 So why not Canada too?

 Like Australia, Canada is a member of the Commonwealth with a large European diaspora.
-But those ties to Europe are likely to be overshadowed by its relationship with its southern neighbour, Lee says.
+But those ties to Europe are likely to be overshadowed by its relationship with its southern neighbour, Adams says.

 "I think Canada is often seen as an extension of the United States," he says.